Reliable Food Chemical Supplier in China

 Ammonium hydroxide – Ammonia is used in cleaning products and other household items because it’s an effective cleaner that has been used for decades.
 It can also be used to strip wax off of floors or furniture.
 Ammonia can burn skin tissue upon contact, so it should always be handled with care and avoided when possible.

 Amyl alcohol – This type of alcohol is commonly found in perfumes because it evaporates quickly and doesn’t leave behind any residue like ethyl alcohol does when applied topically on your skin or face.
 It’s also used as a solvent in many industrial processes because it dissolves oils very well and won’t hurt them like other solvents would do if they were applied directly without being.

-Disodium succinate E364(ii), also called 2-succinic acid, is a mixture of two compounds: alpha-ketoglutarate and
+Disodium succinate E364(ii), also called 2-succinic acid, Sodium succinate (anhydrous) is a sodium salt that

 Disodium guanylate E627 is an organic chemical compound that can be isolated from natural sources,

 Disodium 5′-ribonucleotides(E635), also known as disodium Guanosine monophosphate, disodium Guanosine diphosphate, and disodium inosine monophosphate,